DChavan1806/Document/jvm-working.md

       - **Java Native Interface**
            - Java Native Interface (JNI) is a framework which provides an interface to communicate with another application written in another language like C, C++, Assembly etc.
            - Java uses JNI framework to send output to the Console or interact with OS libraries.

+- What is the purpose of String pool.
+How it's managed by JVM
+  - String pool - spring intern -> special memory area in heap -> store string literal
+  - Str = "abc" -> string pool, new String("abc") -> heap. new String("abc").intern() -> spring pool